22 Key Differences Between Old Money and New Money Millionaires

 Attitudes Toward Wealth Display

-If you’ve got old money, you don’t need to prove it.
-The wealth is there, but it’s understated.
-Think well-tailored suits without a single flashy logo, homes tucked behind gated driveways, and vacations to places only insiders know about.
+If you’ve got old money wealth, you don’t need to prove it.
+The money is there, but it’s understated.
+Think timeless suits without flashy logos, estates hidden behind gated driveways, and vacations to quiet places only insiders know.

 Related Video: Stealth Wealth Tips: Become Rich, Without Anyone Knowing